Ekangi: Awards

-Aftermath
+Release

+Following the film's first theatrical release and a hostile response from the audience, close to 20 scenes of the film were re-shot and re-edit before giving it a re-release, a first of its kind in Kannada cinema.
+Sify wrote "The problem with Yekangi is its wafer thin storyline and the film turns out to be dragging".

+Impact

 Having suffered from huge losses after the film failed commercially, Ravichandran took the blame for the film's failure.
 In an interview with Deccan Herald in December 2004, speaking of the film's failure, he said "it shattered him mentally and physically."
 The failure of the film influenced him hugely and his style of filmmaking.